cameronwickes/foxhunter/README.md

 By default, FoxHunter extracts artifacts from a profile, and displays statistics about gathered artifacts on the terminal.

-- A specific Firefox profile can be specified with the '-p' argument.
+- A specific Firefox profile can be specified with the `-p` argument.
 If this argument is not supplied, FoxHunter will attempt to search the system for Firefox profiles, and let the user choose.
-- To dump gathered artifacts out, use either one of the '-oC', '-oJ' or '-oX' arguments to dump in CSV, JSON and XML formats respectively.
+- To dump gathered artifacts out, use any of the `-oC`, `-oJ` or `-oX` arguments to dump in CSV, JSON and XML formats respectively.
-- To perform additional analysis of artifacts, specify the '-A' argument.
+- To perform additional analysis of artifacts, specify the `-A` argument.
 This requires an Internet connection.

 ```
 $ python3 foxhunter.py -h